Why Tioman Island Is Absolutely Worth It! A Journey to The New Paradise Lost

 Mersing, our outlet to Tioman from where the jetty leaves, was a nightmare.
 It’s quite an unappealing place; I hardly took any photos.
-Tiny, untidy, clammy, with all the dirt, noise, and deviation typical of little port towns.
-Sorry to say that, but my poor reception of the town was further aggravated by the scruffy, damp place where we were staying overnight to catch the jetty.
+Tiny, untidy, clammy, with all the dirt, noise, and deviation typical of little port holes.
+Sorry to say that, but my poor reception of the town was further aggravated by the scruffy, damp hostel where we were staying overnight to catch the jetty.

 Right, the jetty.
-The South China Sea gets choppy here, so the ferry schedule is published a month, two months ahead, and is prone to frequent changes.
-So much that you need to call the jetty service a day before your trip to check if you’re going to leave at all.
+The South China Sea gets choppy around here, so the ferry schedule is published a month or two ahead, and is prone to frequent changes.
+So much that you’re advised to call the jetty service a day before your trip to check if you’re going to leave at all.

 Going through the jetty check-in can also get annoying.
-Even if you have booked a ticket before (as we did), you’ll need to queue in three long lines – to collect your ticket, pay a marine park entrance fee (Tioman is part of Marine Park), and get your seat on the ferry.
-If you’re too late, your seat may not be guaranteed, even if you have booked.
+Even if you have booked a ticket already (as we did), you have to queue in three long lines – 1) to collect your ticket, 2) pay a marine park entrance fee (Tioman is part of Marine Park), 3) and get your seat on the ferry.
+In this particular oder.
+Come too late, your seat may not be guaranteed, even with a pre-booking.

 Two hours later, we set foot on the island.
-My excitement slowly gives way to increasing disappointment.
-Where are the endless snow-white beaches I know from Goa or Sri Lanka?
+However, my excitement was slowly giving way to disappointment.
+Where were the endless snow-white beaches I knew from Goa or Sri Lanka?
 What about pristine, turquoise water?
 No vivid beach huts?
 No fancy hotels?

 I have to admit, my first impression was far from delight.

 And then, we started exploring…

 Pristine Jungle and the Underwater Treasure Trove